Find Grad Schools

 4 Yearly Graduations

 The 18th most popular school in the country for united states studies majors who are seeking their master's degree is Rutgers University - Newark.
-Each year, around 13,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,674 per year, while in-state graduate students, on average, pay $19,824 per year.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
 During the most recent year for which we have data, 4 people received their master's degree in united states studies from Rutgers Newark.
+Around 60% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 4 Yearly Graduations

 The 18th most popular school in the country for united states studies majors who are seeking their master's degree is Bowling Green State University - Main Campus.
 Roughly 18,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,010 per year, while in-state graduate students, on average, pay $8,418 per year.
+The average in-state tuition for full-time undergraduates is $11,272 per year, while in-state graduate students, on average, pay $8,418 per year.
 During the most recent year for which we have data, 4 people received their master's degree in united states studies from BGSU.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 Below are some popular majors that are similar to united states studies that offer master’s degrees.